jbletsch-hub/Up-North-Fitness-App/replit.md

 The application is built as a modern web app using React on the frontend and Express on the backend, with PostgreSQL (via Neon) for data persistence and Replit Auth for authentication.

-**Current Status:** Fully functional with username/password authentication, XP system, daily challenges, PR tracking, check-ins, weigh-ins, and photo uploads.
-All frontend components are connected to live backend APIs.
+**Current Status:** Fully functional with username/password authentication, XP system with level progression tracking, daily challenges, PR tracking, check-ins, weigh-ins, photo uploads, leaderboards, and user profiles.
+All frontend components are connected to live backend APIs with consistent XP popup feedback.

 ## User Preferences